kubevela/kubevela/design/vela-core/workflow_policy.md

 The process goes as:

-- The GitOps policy will be applied first, making ArgoCD/Flux watch the Git repo to sync any updates.
-- Everytime an Appliation event is triggered, the GitOps workflow controller will push the rendered resources to a Git repo to trigger continuous deployment.
+- Everytime an Appliation event is triggered, the GitOps workflow controller will push the rendered resources to a Git repo.
+This will trigger ArgoCD/Flux to do continuous deployment.

 ### Case 5: Template-based rollout